West3D-Printing/Micron/BTT_TFT43/Readme.md

-Modified files from https://github.com/PrintersForAnts/Micron/tree/main/Mods/hartk1213/180/Waveshare4.3 to fit the BTT TFT43 screen.
+Modified mount from https://github.com/PrintersForAnts/Micron/tree/main/Mods/hartk1213/180/Waveshare4.3 to fit the BTT TFT43 screen.
+You will need to download one of the bezels from Hartk's repo.